spiffe/tornjak/sample-keys/README.md

 The relevant certificates and keys first require a CA to sign a certificate.

-Note that sample certificates and keys are included in publicly provided images `ghcr.io/spiffe/tornjak-backend` within the `sample-keys` directory.
-To try TLS and mTLS, these steps can be skipped.
+Note that sample certificates and keys are included in publicly provided image `ghcr.io/spiffe/tornjak-backend` within the `sample-keys` directory.
+Only expand and execute the below steps to create your own local certificates and keys.

+<details><summary><b> 🔴 [Click] Create your own CA and certificate/key pair</b></summary>

 ### Create a CA